 Calvin’s only thing standing in his way is from Ireland, and he is not legally in America.
 But Holland desperately wants him to have this role.
 Also, Calvin wants it to.
 As he’s here illegally, he can’t take the role.
 So Holland decides that they should get married that way.
 He can have a green card, and he can take this role.
 That makes things very interesting and weird because they’re strangers.

-Now they’re getting married, and they have to pretend that they love each other.
-So things are very interesting.
+Now they’re getting married and have to pretend they love each other.
+So things are exciting.
 The characters are so lovable, and there is a bit of drama back and forth.
 Their relationship was so fun, and they both developed feelings for each other.
-But with the circumstances of their marriage, they threw a wrench in things and made things a little more difficult for them.
+But with the circumstances of their marriage they threw a wrench in things and made things a little more difficult for them.

 Author: Christina Lauren